-Eikando is famous for having the best of the best foliage view in Kyoto.
-That’s why in November, there are many people from all over Japan come to enjoy the view of Eikando Temple.
-In the evening, their 3,000 of maple trees are lit up.
-It might be crowded, but there is a worth to visit.
-Since Eikando locates beside the end of Philosopher’s Path (another scenic place in Autumn), it is nice to enjoy Eikando & Nanzen-ji after strolling Philosopher’s Path
+Eikando is famous for having the best of the best foliage views in Kyoto.
+That’s why in November, many people from all over Japan come to enjoy the view of Eikando Temple.
+In the evening, their 3,000 maple trees are lit up.
+It might be crowded, but it is worth a visit.
+Since Eikando is located beside the end of Philosopher’s Path (another scenic place in Autumn), it’s nice to enjoy Eikando and Nanzen-ji after strolling Philosopher’s Path.

 Nanzen-ji is the most important Zen temple in Japan, constructed in the 13th century.
 This huge temple has many attractions.
-The first one is their gate.
-You can go up to the gate and stand on the deck which overlooks the surrounding woods & hill.
-The second feature is the ruin of aquaduct from 19th century.
+The first one is Sanmon Gate.
+You can go up to the deck and overlook the surrounding forests and mountains.
+The second feature is the ruin of the aqueduct from the 19th century.
 It was built when Kyoto city started the Industrial Revolution.
 The third and last one is their diverse Zen Garden.
 In Nanzen-ji, you can enjoy various style of gardens (and if you like, have a matcha tea here).

-As you might know, Kiyomizu-Dera Temple is one of the most popular spot for the tourists in Japan.
-Although it is most crowded spot, it is also enjoyable place.
-Due to its size, there are a lot of worth-to-visit things throughout the year.
-The most famous is its wooden stage which is just behind the main hall.
-In late November, if you have a chance, try to see sunset on the stage!
+As you might know, Kiyomizu-Dera Temple is one of the most popular spots for tourists in Japan.
+It’s the most crowded spot with many attractions.
+There are a lot of places to visit and keep visitors entertained throughout the year.
+The most famous tourist spot is its wooden stage which is just behind the main hall.
+In late November, if you have a chance, try to see the sunset on the stage!

 6am – 6pm (extended opening times in summer).

 The location of Bisyamondo Temple is far-eastern Kyoto (The closest station is JR or Keihan Yamashina Station).
-Not very well-known, but Bisyamondo is also highly recommended to enjoy the foliage view.
-If you come to Bishamondo during the peak of the foliage season, your entire visual field will be filled by red autumn colours!
-Due to the access and the low awareness, it is a true hidden gem.
+Not very well-known, but Bisyamondo is also highly recommended to enjoy the autumn foliage view.
+If you come to Bishamondo during the peak of the foliage season, it will be entirely filled by red autumn colours!
+Being away from the center and due to the low awareness, it is a true hidden gem.